Sinasina Sign Language

 Sinasian Sign Language (SSSL) is a village sign language of the Sinasina valley in Chimbu Province, Papua New Guinea.
 This language is used by approximately 3 deaf and 50 hearing individuals, including members of the Kere community.
-SSSL was first encountered and reported by linguists in 2016.
+SSSL was first encountered and reported by linguist Samantha Rarrick in 2016.
 Documentation efforts are ongoing.

-Sinasina Sign Language may have lexical similarities with another village sign language in the region, Kailge Sign Language., but its genetic affiliation has yet to be established.
+Sinasina Sign Language may have lexical similarities with another village sign language in the region, Kailge Sign Language, but its genetic affiliation has yet to be established.